 Every lawyer certified in criminal trial law has practiced law on a full-time basis for at least five years.
 To become certified the lawyer must have handled a minimum number of jury trials, at least fifteen of which involved a felony charge tried to a verdict.
 Each certified lawyer is also required to have substantial involvement in the practice of criminal trial law.
 (Meaning that the person just can’t be moonlighting as a criminal defense attorney or taking a few criminal cases when his other business is slow.)

-In addition to substantial involvement, each certified lawyer must also have passed peer review, completed forty five hours of continuing legal education within three years preceding application and passed a rigorous written examination demonstrating special knowledge, skills and proficiency in the field of criminal trial law.
+In addition to substantial involvement, each certified lawyer must also have passed peer review, completed forty five hours of continuing legal education within three years preceding application and passed a rigorous written, six hour examination demonstrating special knowledge, skills and proficiency in the field of criminal trial law.
 While not all qualified lawyers are certified, those who are have taken the extra steps to have their competence and experience recognized.

 Why hire a criminal trial specialist?